YanuG/project-bee/README.md

 2. Upload sensor.ino to the arduino.

-3. To collect the sensor information and upload to firebase run in terminal  `./main.py`
+3. To collect the sensor information and upload to firebase run in terminal  `python main.py`